DanialArab/Geospatial_Data_Science/README.md

 In total there are 111 highly accessible drinking fountains out of the 278 total fountins along the green pathways in Vancouver.

+The screenshot of the interactive map of the highly accessible drinking fountains in Vancouver is depicted in Fig. 3:

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/interactive_map_screenshot_2.png)

 The interactive map provides various features such as panning, zooming, and browsing the map.
 Click on the link to access and explore the map interactively:

 [Vancouver highly accessible fountains along green pathways - interactive map](https://danialarab.github.io/map/)

 #### Geopandas: